Forms of Aid

 - Stafford Unsubsidized Loans

 Stafford Unsubsidized Loans are funded by the federal government through the Department of Education.
 As of July 1, 2013, the interest rate for new Stafford loans is determined annually, based on the 10-year Treasury bill plus 3.6 percent.
-The interest rate for loans with disbursement dates between July 1, 2013 and June 30, 2014 is 5.41 percent fixed for the lifetime of the loan.
-The interest rate for loans with disbursement dates between July 1, 2006 and June 30, 2013 is 6.8 percent fixed.
+The interest rate for loans with disbursement dates between July 1, 2014 and June 30, 2015 is 6.21 percent fixed for the lifetime of the loan.
 Unsubsidized loans may be as great as $20,500 per year and are available to students regardless of financial need.

 - Grad PLUS Loans

 Grad PLUS Loans are funded by the federal government.
 As of July 1, 2013, the interest rate for new Grad PLUS loans is determined annually, based on the 10-year Treasury bill plus 4.6 percent.
-The interest rate for loans with disbursement dates between July 1, 2013 and June 30, 2014 is 6.41 percent fixed for the lifetime of the loan.
-The interest rate for loans with disbursement dates between July 1, 2006 and June 30, 2013 is 7.9 percent fixed.
+The interest rate for loans with disbursement dates between July 1, 2014 and June 30, 2015 is 7.21 percent fixed for the lifetime of the loan.
 Students may request to borrow up to the cost of attendance minus all other aid received for the academic year.
 Grad PLUS Loans offer a fixed interest rate, flexible repayment terms, and have less stringent credit criteria than private loans.
 Further details and application instructions are available here.